+- How to design a big piece of software?

 - Word processor

 - Web browser

 - Kernel of an operating system

 - Decompose it into smaller "modules", with well-defined communication channels

 - Loose coupling

 - High cohesion

 - Other direction: design software components for reuse (object-oriented design)

+- How to design a big piece of software?

 - Word processor

 - Web browser

 - Kernel of an operating system

 - Decompose it into smaller "modules", with well-defined communication channels

 - Loose coupling

 - High cohesion

 - Other direction: design software components for reuse (object-oriented design)

 - All this is part of software engineering.

-Example: We want to compute a complicated function, such as h: R → R defined as
+• Example: We want to compute a complicated function, such as $h: \mathbb{R} \to \mathbb{R}$ defined as